 The basic cost may be paid by the semester.
-A payment plan of eight payments is also available to students who are U.S. citizens.
-Payments may be made by check, money order, Visa, MasterCard®, or Discover®.
+A payment plan of four payments each semester is also available to students who are U.S. or Canadian citizens or who are U.S. permanent resident card holders.
+Payments may be made by check, money order, Visa®, MasterCard®, or Discover®.
 Payments may be charged automatically to a credit card for students who apply for this service.
 Please note: We are unable to accept postdated checks or to hold checks.
-By August 1 [January 12] all students must pay the Contingency Deposit (if applicable) and at least one fourth of the semester's tuition, room and board, Student Services Fee, Technology Fee, and Academic Program Fee.
+The August 1 [January 18] payment must be paid in order to be eligible for class registration and to secure a space in the residence hall.